 document.querySelector(".reviews").innerHTML = data;

-document.querySelector(".reviews .write_review_btn").onclick = event => {
+document.querySelector(".reviews .write-review-btn").onclick = event => {

 event.preventDefault();

-document.querySelector(".reviews .write_review").style.display = 'block';
+document.querySelector(".reviews .write-review").style.display = 'block';

-document.querySelector(".reviews .write_review input[name='name']").focus();
+document.querySelector(".reviews .write-review input[name='name']").focus();

 };

-document.querySelector(".reviews .write_review form").onsubmit = event => {
+document.querySelector(".reviews .write-review form").onsubmit = event => {

 event.preventDefault();